Trading Standards news

 Legislation Very Important

-1. The Health Protection (Coronavirus, Business Closure) (England) Regulations 2020 (SI 2020 No. 350) require the closure of businesses selling food or drink for consumption on the premises, and businesses listed in the Schedule, to protect against the risks to public health from coronavirus.
-To see the related Government advice go to Gov.uk.
-The Regulations were amended on the 22 April 2020 by SI 2020 No. 447 and on the 13 May 2020 by SI 2020 No. 500.
+1. The Health Protection (Coronavirus, Restrictions) (No. 2) (England) Regulations 2020 (SI 2020 No. 684) require the continued closure of businesses as listed, to protect against the risks to public health from coronavirus.
+To see the related Government advice go to Gov.UK.

 2. The Animal Welfare (Licensing of Activities Involving Animals) (England) (Amendment) Regulations 2019 SI 2019 No.1093, (known as "Lucy's Law" see Gov.uk) were fully implemented on the 6 April 2020.

 Regulation 2 amends a licence condition relating to the activity of selling animals as pets (or with a view to being resold as pets).
 The amendment precludes the sale of puppies and kittens bred by anyone other than the licence holder.
 Regulation 3 makes transitional provision for existing licences to be treated, in relation to sales made on or after 6 April 2020, as subject to a condition in the terms set out in regulation 2.

 3. The Food Information (Amendment) (England) Regulations 2019 SI 2019 No.1218.
 From the 1 October 2021, the manner in which food businesses must provide allergen labelling information for Prepacked for Direct Sale (PPDS) food will change.
 On that date, PPDS food will need to have a label with a full ingredients list with allergenic ingredients emphasised within it.
 For more information go to the FSA website.